-Well, as of June 2019, Flywheel and WP Engine are actually owned by the same company: after WP Engine acquired Flywheel for an undisclosed sum, so these hosts are more closely linked than you might have realized.
-But, while that acquisition has led to some standardization between the two services, Flywheel and WP Engine are still run separately, have separate (and different) hosting infrastructure, and also have different features.
+Well, as of late last year, Flywheel and WP Engine are actually owned by the same company.
+WP Engine acquired Flywheel for an undisclosed sum, so these hosts are more closely linked than you may have realized.
+But, while that acquisition has led to some standardization between the two services, Flywheel and WP Engine are still run separately, have separate (and different) hosting infrastructure and also have different features.

-For those reasons, you might be pushed more towards one host or another, even though some details are similar.
-I’m going to help you find those differences in this post.
+For those reasons, you may be pushed more towards one host or another, even though some details are similar.
+I’m going to help you to find those differences in this post.

 Then, at the end of the post, I’ll do a rapid-fire comparison of which features are the same and which are different between these two siblings.

 Let’s get started…